flutter/website/src/get-started/install/_get-sdk-linux.md

 This command checks your environment and displays a report in the terminal window.
 Flutter bundles the Dart SDK.
 You don't need to install Dart.
-Review the output for further tasks to perform.

 To get greater detail on what you need to fix, add the `-v` flag: